RESTOREfeature is only available to enterprise users. For non-enterprise restores, see Restore Data.

 Restoring users from

-system.users table, which you can use to restore your cluster's usernames and their hashed passwords.
-However, to restore them, you must restore the
+system.users table stores your cluster's usernames and their hashed passwords.
+To restore them, you must restore the

 system.users table into a new database because you cannot drop the existing